tml3nr/RuneOS-1/README.md

 ```

 **Finish**
-- If there's existing database and settings directory `data`, copy to `/srv/http`
+- If there's existing database and settings directory `data`, copy it with all subdirectories to `/srv/http`
 ```sh
 reboot
 ```